aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ npm install -g ionic cordova
 ```

-After installation, navigate to a location where you wish to start your new project and execute:
+After installation, go to a location where you wish to start your new project and execute the following command to create a new Ionic app that uses a tabbed navigation template:

 ```bash
 $ ionic start fancy-todos tabs --type=angular